And98Cap/Reddit-gender-classification/README.md

   The main file contains a pre-processing pipeline using dummy encoding for categorical features (subreddits) and a simple TF-IDF encoding process, while the date features are not really relevant so they are not considered in the process.
-After downloading the files together, run the main also considering different parameters for the pipeline above described.
+After downloading the main file, run it while considering different parameters for the pipeline above described.
-  The test targets are not included because this project is intented to be a Kaggle competion, in which those data are not visible, so the main script final output is only a file containing predictions.
+  The data for both train and test could be found at [https://www.kaggle.com/competitions/datamining2022/data] (https://www.kaggle.com/competitions/datamining2022/data), along with a brief explanation.

 ---